mainmatter/ember-classy-computed/README.md

 fact that `filteredUsers` depends on `users.@each.isActive` when `filter` is `'isActive'` and on `users.@each.isAdmin` when `filter` is `'isAdmin'`.

-Typicall this case would be solved by defining an observer on the context object's `filter` property and whenever that changes redefining the `filteredUsers` computed property with the correct dependent keys for the current value of `filter` (an alternative solution would be to override the `filter`
+Typically this case would be solved by defining an observer on the context object's `filter` property and whenever that changes redefining the `filteredUsers` computed property with the correct dependent keys for the current value of `filter` (an alternative solution would be to override the `filter`